plu5/retype/docs/source/console.rst

 The prompt
 ----------

-Commands need to be prefaced with the prompt, which is ``>`` by default.
-It can be set to anything, even an empty string.
-See :doc:`customisation-dialog`.
+Commands need to be prefaced with the prompt, which is ``>`` by default. :ref:`It can be set to anything <prompt-customisation>`, even an empty string.

+.. _console-commands:

 Console commands
 ----------------